 Further advice will be provided on what trainees who are not being balloted can do on the days of action to support the action and on whether they can refuse to be redeployed.

-If you are not being balloted as a result of these decisions and you feel you are eligible, please contact our member relations team at support@bma.org.uk.
+If you are not being balloted as a result of these decisions and you feel you are eligible, please contact us at juniorspaywales@bma.org.uk.